The next day (Sunday) we made arrangements to go to downtown Philadelphia. We try to visit big cities on the weekend so traffic and parking is easier.

 The bell was commissioned in 1752 by the Pennsylvania Provincial Assembly from the London-based firm Lester and Pack, later renamed the Whitechapel Bell Foundry, and was cast with the lettering "Proclaim LIBERTY Throughout all the Land unto all the inhabitants Thereof", a biblical reference.
 The bell first cracked when rung after its arrival in Philadelphia, and was twice recast by local workmen John Pass and John Stow, whose last names appear on the bell.
 In early years, the bell was used to summon lawmakers to legislative sessions and to alert citizens about public meetings and proclamations.

 After World War II, Philadelphia allowed the National Park Service to take custody of the bell, while retaining ownership.
 The bell was used as a symbol of freedom during the Cold War and was a popular site for protests in the 1960s.
-It was moved from its longtime home in Independence Hall to a nearby glass pavilion on Independence Mall in 1976, and then to the larger Liberty Bell Center adjacement to the pavilion in 2003 where it remains today.
+It was moved from its longtime home in Independence Hall to a nearby glass pavilion on Independence Mall in 1976, and then to the larger Liberty Bell Center adjacent to the pavilion in 2003 where it remains today.

 It was time to go across the street for our tour time.